Facial Hair Removal for Black Women

 Hair Growth

-Regardless of race, color or national origin, the hairs on a woman face are typically vellus hairs.
-They're fine, short and almost indiscernible to the naked eye.
-They go through the same cycles of growth, transition and rest as any other hair on your body, but never grow past a certain length or circumference.
+Regardless of race, color or national origin, the hairs on a woman's face are typically vellus hairs, which are fine, short and almost indiscernible to the naked eye.
+They go through the same cycles of growth, transition and rest as any other hair on the body but never grow past a certain length or circumference.
 However, some women may begin to experience more excessive hair growth, which may necessitate removal.

 Causes

 Excessive facial hair growth in black women is often caused by hormonal changes.
 When estrogen is the predominant hormone, facial hairs remain in their vellus form.
-But as soon as androgen levels increase, vellus hairs can become terminal.
+But when androgen levels increase, vellus hairs can become terminal.
 This means that male sex hormones cause a pattern of facial hair growth more similar to a man.
 The hairs on the face become coarse, thick and more noticeable.

 Laser Hair Removal

-While most lasers are better suited for lighter skin women with dark-hair, there are lasers that emit longer waves of energy that can safely remove hair on darker skin tones, advises the American Academy of Dermatology.
+While most lasers are better suited for lighter skin women with dark hair, lasers that emit longer waves of energy can safely remove hair on darker skin tones, advises the American Academy of Dermatology.
 The longer wavelengths are able to penetrate into follicles without damaging or burning the skin.
 This prevents hair growth along areas of treated skin.
-According to the American Academy of Family Physicians, you shouldn't experience hair growth for at least three months after treatment.
+You shouldn't experience hair growth for at least three months after treatment.
+The AAD cautions against removing facial with an at-home laser kit.
+The darkness of your skin could lead to hyperpigmentation or scarring without a professional technician.

 Electrolysis

-Like women of any other race, color or national origin, black women can also benefit from electrolysis.
+Like women of any other ethnic origin, black women can also benefit from electrolysis.
 In this procedure, an electrologist inserts a fine probe into the pore of your skin.
 An electrical spark is administered, burning out the offending follicle and preventing the regrowth of unwanted facial hair.
-The American Academy of Family Physicians explains that this treatment should permanently stop hair growth.
+This treatment should permanently stop hair growth.